elastic/site-search-php/README.md

   $documentTypes = $client->listDocumentTypes('my-engine');
 ```

-In order to index documents you need to create at least one DocumentType in your engine.
+In order to index documentsn you need to create at least one document type in ypur engine.
 This can be done by using the Client::createDocumentType` method:

 ```
   $documentType = $client->createDocumentType('my-engine', 'my-document-type');